thejamesgore/ga-projects/GA-Project-3/README.md

 ### Day 4-7:

-From here as a team we were able to develop the different aspects of the backend we were individually responsible for at a similar pace helping each other as we went, pushing and merging code when we hit small significant milestones, which meant we could spend a moderate amount of time checking each others work for quality assurance and allocate time to testing.
+From here as a team we were able to develop the different aspects of the backend we were individually responsible for at a similar pace helping each other as we went, pushing and merging code when we hit significant milestones.
+This meant we spent a suitable amount of time checking each others work for quality assurance and to allocate time for testing.

-We applied further middleware to ensure functionality such as CORS and environment variables using DotEnv and proceeded to create our endpoints, authorization, and secure routes.
-My focus after adding some key endpoints and was to create a secure route using jsonwebtoken and dotenv to enable registration & login on the front end and endpoints that require a bearer token to access.
+We applied further middleware to ensure functionality such as CORS and environment variables using DotEnv and proceeded to create our endpoints, authorisation, and secure routes.
+My focus, after adding some key endpoints, was to create a secure route using JSON Web Token and DotEnv to enable registration & login on the frontend and endpoints that require a bearer token to access.

 ```Javascript
 import jwt from 'jsonwebtoken'